mftver/maui-docs/MAUI/ComboBox/UI-Customization.md

 ## Customize ComboBoxItem based on condition

 The [ItemTemplate]() property helps you to decorate drop-down items conditionally based on their content using the custom templates.
-The default value of `ItemTemplate` is `null`.
+The default value of the `ItemTemplate` is `null`.

 {% tab %}
 {% highlight C# %}